ChrstphrHll/npc_gen/students/Lichie Halliwell.md

 year: 1
 guild: Elkenval
 partyID: 82
+tags:
+- Goliath
+- Druid
+- Assault
+- 1st
+- Elkenval
 ---
 # Lichie Halliwell
 ---
 ### Description
 - 1st year Goliath Druid in Elkenval
-- curly black hair that's hanging down to their back, Amber eyes, and Fair skin
+- curly black hair that's hanging down to their back, Gray eyes, and Fair skin
 - Is Accessible and Intemperate, and has Patience as their ideal

 ### Organizations